Turing-26/CS221L/README.md

 ### On Windows:
 1. Install SFML by clicking [here](https://www.sfml-dev.org/download/sfml/2.5.1/).
 Let it install at the default location.
-2. Copy the .dll files from the bin folder from the path where SFML is installed to the root folder of your program.
+2. Copy the .dll files from the bin folder from the path where SFML is installed to the root of thefolder containing your program.
-3. Run the command in the directory of the program
+3. In your root of the directory containing the program, run
 ```
 g++ -c <filename>.cpp -I<path where SFML is installed>/include
 ```